marvinirwin/replay-policy/terms_of_service.md

 ## 4. User Content

-### 4.1 Ownership
+### 4.1 Ownership and Data Usage

-You retain all rights to any content you submit, post, or display on or through the Service ("User Content").
-By submitting User Content, you grant us a worldwide, non-exclusive, royalty-free license to use, reproduce, modify, adapt, publish, translate, and distribute such content in connection with providing the Service.
+You retain full ownership of any content you submit, post, or display on or through the Service ("User Content").
+By submitting User Content, you grant us a worldwide, non-exclusive, royalty-free license to use, reproduce, modify, and adapt such content solely for the purpose of providing and improving the Service through machine learning.
+We will not publish your User Content publicly, and it will remain private, accessible only to you, unless you choose to export or share it.

 ### 4.2 Prohibited Content